-Put your answers to the exercise here.
-This is an example that creates postcodes for the US, India, and the UK.
-Fill in the blanks.
+- An example on creating wifi or Bluetooth streaming connections. - An example that creates postcodes for the US, India, and the UK.

 The Abstract Factory design pattern

 The Factory (or Factory Method) pattern is good for creating single objects of a specific type, as long as those objects don't have to "match" any other objects.